brandonleepiercy/team-profile-generator/README.md

 ## Usage

 Creating an html page which displays the members of a work group, and the relevant information that pertains to each individual employee.
+The package can create cards for managers, engineers, interns, or a general employee.

 ## Credits